 - how to knit two stitches together

-- how to bind off (aka cast off).
+- and how to bind off (aka cast off).

 When you’re done you’ll have a new skill, the gratification of knowing that you created something useful, and a fancy knew dishcloth.

-And then another, and another, and another – because once you start you won’t be able to stop!
+And then another, and another, and another – because once you learn how to make a dishcloth you won’t be able to stop knitting!
 Trust me.